ssatguru/BabylonJS-CharacterController/README.md

 ```
 setCameraTarget(v: Vector3);
 ```
-Lets say your avatar origin is at its feet and instead of focusing on its feet you would like camera to focus on its head then, assuming the the head is 1.5m above ground, you would do
+Lets say your avatar origin is at its feet but instead of focusing on its feet you would like camera to focus on its head then, assuming the the head is 1.5m above ground, you would do
 ```
 cc.setCameraTarget(new BABAYLON.Vector3(0,1.5,0);
 ```